cozy/DACC/README.md

 ## Insert definitions

-To insert measure definitions, simply run `flask insert-definitions-json`.
+To insert measure definitions, simply copy `assets/definitions-example.json` to a new file, adapt it to suit your needs and run `flask insert-definitions-json -f assets/yournewfile.json`.

-By default, it takes the JSON file stored in `dacc/assets/definitions.json`, containing all definitions.
+Without the `-f` flag to specify a specific definition file, it takes the JSON file stored in `dacc/assets/definitions.json` by default.

 For each definition found, it either inserts it, if it does not exist, or updates it otherwise.

+### Definition removal

+Definitions removed from file are not removed from database by `insert-definitions-json`.
+Currently, definitions should be removed by hand from database.
+A future cli command could be added to remove definitions.

 ## Logging